getwilds/wilds-docker-library/deseq2/README.md

 - Validating analysis pipelines
 - Following DESeq2 tutorials and vignettes
 - Generating customizable test datasets for workflow development
+- Creating realistic STAR-format individual count files for testing count matrix combination workflows

-The `generate_pasilla_counts.R` script allows you to create subsets of this data with varying numbers of samples and genes, making it ideal for testing workflows with different data sizes.
+The `generate_pasilla_counts.R` script allows you to create subsets of this data with varying numbers of samples and genes.
+The script generates individual count files in STAR format, which is particularly useful for testing complete RNA-seq analysis workflows that start from individual sample count files rather than pre-combined matrices.

+## Integration with WILDS WDL Workflows

+This Docker image is specifically designed to work with WILDS WDL modules:

+- The `deseq2_analysis.R` script is used by the `ww-deseq2` module for differential expression analysis
+- The `generate_pasilla_counts.R` script is used by the `ww-testdata` module to generate realistic test data
+- Individual STAR-format count files can be processed by count matrix combination workflows before DESeq2 analysis

 ## Security Features